mn519019/Ricky-Yang/System_Administration/Code/Chroot/Chroot.md

 # 🧑‍💻 What is Chroot? 🧑‍💻

+- You may think as a very simple version of a conatiner that can run a process separately not from the root directory.
 - chroot really means "change root directory"
 - Every OS has "/" which is called root directory as well.
 Every directories and files exist under the "root directory" A.K.A "/".
 - However, Windows use "\" as its root directory.